Katakana: Extended katakana

 Using small versions of the five vowel kana, many digraphs have been devised, mainly to represent the sounds in words of other languages.

 Digraphs with orange backgrounds are the general ones used for loanwords or foreign places or names, and those with blue backgrounds are used for more accurate transliterations of foreign sounds, both suggested by the Cabinet of Japan's Ministry of Education, Culture, Sports, Science and Technology.
-Katakana combinations with beige backgrounds are suggested by the American National Standards Institute and the British Standards Institution as possible uses.
+Katakana combinations with yellow backgrounds are suggested by the American National Standards Institute and the British Standards Institution as possible uses.
 Ones with purple backgrounds appear on the 1974 version of the Hyōjun-shiki formatting.

 Pronunciations are shown in Hepburn romanization.